skoolkid/skoolkit/sphinx/source/commands.rst

     --state name=value    Set a hardware state attribute.
 Do '--state help' for more information.
 This option may be used multiple times.
+    --tape-start BLOCK    Start the tape at this block number.
     --trace FILE          Log instructions executed during a simulated LOAD to FILE.
     -u AGENT, --user-agent AGENT